TITLE 68: PROFESSIONS AND OCCUPATIONS

 a) Each applicant shall file, with the Division or the testing service designated by the Division, a completed, signed application, on forms supplied by the Division, that includes:

-2) verification of fingerprint processing from the Illinois Department of State Police (DSP), or its designated agent.
+2) Verification of fingerprint processing from ISP or its designated agent.
 (Practical nurses licensed in Illinois are not required to be fingerprinted when applying for a license as a registered professional nurse.)
-Applicants shall contact a DSP approved fingerprint vendor for fingerprint processing.
-Out-of-state residents unable to utilize an electronic fingerprint process may submit to a Division recommended fingerprint vendor one set of fingerprint cards issued by the Illinois Department of State Police or one set of fingerprint cards issued by the FBI, accompanied by the processing fee specified in Section 1300.30(c)(7).
+Applicants shall contact an Illinois-licensed fingerprint vendor for fingerprint processing.
+Out-of-state residents may have their fingerprints taken by an out-of-state vendor but the fingerprints must be processed by an Illinois Livescan Vendor.
 Fingerprints shall be taken within the 60 days prior to application;

-A) a credentials evaluation report of the applicant's foreign nursing education from either the Commission on Graduates of Foreign Nursing Schools (CGFNS) Credentials Evaluation Service (CES) or the Educational Records Evaluation Service (ERES).
+A) A credentials evaluation report of the applicant's foreign nursing education from either the Commission on Graduates of Foreign Nursing Schools (CGFNS) Credentials Evaluation Service (CES), the Educational Records Evaluation Service (ERES), or another credentialing service approved by the Division.
 To be accepted, the report must:

-i) verify that the applicant has successfully completed primary and secondary and nursing education equivalent to education received in a US state or territory as determined by the Department, based upon receipt and review of official transcripts from the nursing education program bearing the school seal;
+i) Verify that the applicant has successfully completed nursing education equivalent to education received in a US state or territory as determined by the Department, based upon receipt and review of official transcripts from the nursing education program bearing the school seal;

-iv) be in a form and manner acceptable to the Division.
-The Division will not accept a credential report until it receives all relevant information required by this Section.
+iii) Be in a form and manner acceptable to the Division.
+The Division will not accept a credential report until it receives all relevant information required by this Section; and

 b) Any applicant who fails to demonstrate fulfillment of the education requirements shall be notified in writing and must satisfy the deficiency before being granted temporary authority to practice nursing, as permitted by Section 60-10 of the Act, or being admitted to the examination.
 Deficiencies in nursing theory and/or clinical practice may be removed by taking the required courses in an approved nursing education program.